basho/riak_ql/docs/the_query_pipeline.md

 ### Client-to-Query Processing - Proplist Output

-By emitting a proplist (or set of nested proplists) whose key equate to record fields.
+By emitting a proplist (or set of nested proplists) whose keys equate to record fields.
 This is to decouple dependencies on `.hrl` files between `riak_kv` and `riak_ql` and make multi-repo releases less of a pain in the neck to wrestle out of the door.

 ---